<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Tue, 20 Jan 2026 00:00:00 GMT</pubDate>

-<description>Free open-source screen recorder with auto zoom, annotations, cursor tracking, and motion blur.
-Does what Screen Studio does for $89, but costs nothing.</description>
+<description>OpenScreen is a free open-source screen recorder with auto zoom, cursor tracking, motion blur, and annotations.
+Does what Screen Studio does for $89 but costs nothing. macOS, Windows, Linux.
+25k stars.</description>

 <category>tools-tips</category>